KyleAMathews/browser-tab-id/README.md

 # browser-tab-id
-Library to get a unique integer id.
-Defaults to getting lowest positive integer
+Library to get a unique integer id for each tab running the same app.
+Defaults to getting lowest positive integer.